OXID-eSales/vat-tbe-services-documentation/configuration.rst

 The :productname:`OXID eShop eVAT` module uses the customer's billing address to determine the customer location.

-You can add custom determination methods if needed (see :ref:`extension:Add determination method for customer location`).
+You can add custom determination methods if needed (see :ref:`extension:Adding a method to determine the customer location`).

 |Procedure|